 There are hundreds of sheep breeds …

-Some sheep breeds are raised for their meat, others for their wool, others for both.
+Some sheep breeds are raised for their meat while others are raised for their wool and sometimes for both.
 The Texel and Dorset breeds are good choices for meat production.
 But there are literally hundreds of sheep breeds.

 All wool can be used